-You can also connect the projector to an amplifier with speakers.
+Note: You can also connect the projector to an amplifier with speakers.

-If you want to output audio from the external speakers when the projector is turned off, you need to select Communication On for the Standby Mode setting and Always On for the A/V Output setting in the projector's Extended menu.
+If you want to output audio from the external speakers when the projector is turned off, you need to select Communication On for the Standby Mode setting and Always On for the A/V Output setting in the projector's menu system.